 Start by preparing a simple marinade, this will help tenderize the meat and give it a great flavor.
 You can use buttermilk and add hot sauce to it, but I went with a dairy-free option and used lemon juice, olive oil, herbs, salt, and pepper.

 To marinate the chicken tenders, add them to a bowl with the chicken marinade and mix until the chicken is well coated.
 Cover with plastic wrap, and leave it to marinate in the fridge for at least 30 minutes and up to 8 hours.
 The longer you leave the chicken in the marinade, the more flavor you will get.

-When you’re ready to grill, place the marinated chicken tenders on a preheated grill pan or grill and cook for 3-4 minutes on each side until you get grill marks and the chicken looks cooked through.
+When you’re ready to grill, place the marinated chicken tenders on a preheated grill pan or grill, oil the grill grates, and cook for 3-4 minutes on each side until you get grill marks and the chicken looks cooked through.
 Work in batches if needed.

 You can also throw a few pieces of lemon slices on the grill, they will char and caramelize and give a great flavor.

 Allow the grilled chicken tenders to rest for a few minutes before serving.

 How to Check If the Chicken Is Cooked Through and Safe to Eat